MilesOfRoses/my-jekyll/_posts/design/2017-01-02-write-on-tool.md

 <a data-flickr-embed="true" data-header="true"  href="https://www.flickr.com/photos/146669889@N04/31777841480/in/album-72157675031904004/" title="7 - move brush position to bottom"><img src="https://c1.staticflickr.com/1/526/31777841480_74404b6a63_m.jpg" width="240" height="201" alt="7 - move brush position to bottom"></a>

 <p>Now here comes the time consuming part, animating the keyframes.
 Make sure the solid layer is still selected so that you can see the outline of the mask you drew.
 Then move to the beginning of the timeline and make sure the Brush Position stopwatch is on, and that you have a keyframe at the beginning of the timeline.
-Then move forward about 5 frames or so and move the Brush Position up a little bit following the outline of the mask.
+Then move forward about 5 frames or so and move the Brush Position up a little bit, following the outline of the mask.
 Then move forward in the timeline another 5 frames and move the Brush Position up a little bit more.
 As you animate forward, reduce the Brush Size so that it also begins to taper to a point as it gets closer to the tip.</p>

 <a data-flickr-embed="true" data-header="true"  href="https://www.flickr.com/photos/146669889@N04/32152781815/in/album-72157675031904004/" title="8 - add position keyframes"><img src="https://c8.staticflickr.com/1/720/32152781815_819a681ff4_m.jpg" width="180" height="240" alt="8 - add position keyframes"></a>

 <p>Keep animating the Brush Position along the outline of the mask until you reach the top.
-Now when you playback all of the keyframes, you should have a basic animation of the mask slowly being revealed from the bottom up. </p>
+Now when you play back all of the keyframes, you should have a basic animation of the mask slowly being revealed from the bottom up, like this. </p>

 <img src="https://imageshack.com/a/img921/6138/JYKYCX.gif">

 <p>Now comes the fun part!
-We can add more branches by cheating and simply copying the original solid layer, scaling it down and rotating it and positioning it in a way that looks somewhat organic.</p>
+We can add more branches by cheating and simply copying the original solid layer, scaling it, rotating it and positioning it in a way that looks somewhat organic.</p>

 <a data-flickr-embed="true" data-header="true"  href="https://www.flickr.com/photos/146669889@N04/32034431481/in/album-72157675031904004/" title="10 - copy layers"><img src="https://c2.staticflickr.com/1/300/32034431481_ea9645229d_m.jpg" width="240" height="214" alt="10 - copy layers"></a>